AZentertain: Arizona Gold Rush

 There are actually two mysteries.

-The legend of the Lost City in the Santa Catalinas is in a different location from the lost mine, made famous during the 1920s as the Iron Door Mine.
-This page examines the Lost Mine legend.
+The legend of the Lost City in the Santa Catalinas is in a different location from the lost mine, made famous during the 1920s as the Iron Door Mine, or Lost Escalante Mine.
+This section examines the Lost Mine legend in detail.

 Some of legends name an Escalante who was an associate of Father Eusebio Kino, the missionary who founded Jesuit missions from Mexico through Arizona and California.
 This time period is about 1702.